 Clinical experience in the on-campus supervised clinic.
-Continued development of clinical competency and ethical, evidence-based decision making in rendering comprehensive preventive and therapeutic oral health services using the dental hygiene process of care. (offered summer) (qualifies as a CAP experience) Prerequisites: DNTH 305, DNTH 306, DNTH 307 and DNTH 309.
+Continued development of clinical competency and ethical, evidence-based decision making in rendering comprehensive preventive and therapeutic oral health services and technologies using the dental hygiene process of care. (offered summer) Prerequisites: DNTH 305, DNTH 306, DNTH 307 and DNTH 309.

 DNTH 317.
 Anxiety and Pain Control.
 2 Credits.

 Clinical experience in the on-campus supervised clinic.
 Principles and techniques for local anesthesia injections and nitrous oxide-oxygen analgesia administration, neurophysiologic considerations, prevention of anesthesia-associated emergencies and application of techniques in laboratory.
 Five hours of instruction will be web-based.
-(Offered summer) (qualifies as a CAP experience) Corequisite: DNTH 316.
+(Offered summer) Corequisite: DNTH 316.
 Prerequisites: DNTH 305, DNTH 306, DNTH 307, and DNTH 309.